simofleanta/Energy-Startup-Business-Case/readme.md

 ![Money](https://user-images.githubusercontent.com/47668423/102071967-8019dc80-3e01-11eb-8396-04f5723b7aed.png)

-Fig 1. showing where the sales revenue increase from.
+Fig 1.
+Showing where the sales revenue increase from.

 Sales Revenue increase from Luxembourg and Hague; where the consumption is higher and number of rooms is 4-5.

 ![Lux](https://user-images.githubusercontent.com/47668423/102073155-2e725180-3e03-11eb-8126-23bd093dd3f0.png)

-Figure 2. showing sales revenue benchamrk across regions.
+Figure 2.
+Showing sales revenue benchamrk across regions.

 Luxembourg had a higher sale revenue in 2018, over 40000 but in 2019, Berlin over passes Luxembourg with over 40000.
 In 2019 Groningen reached a sale revenue of 60000 euro.

 ![Figure_7](https://user-images.githubusercontent.com/47668423/102016583-ed763080-3d61-11eb-835c-823fa21022e5.png)

-Figure 3. showing correlations between sales revenue and room households.
+Figure 3.
+Showing correlations between sales revenue and room households.

 There is  a weak but significant correlation between sales revenue and room household.
 Also there is a correlation between return of investment and rooms.